Overview

 third-party vendors, including GLAS-GLASfunds, Stavis Wealth or its staff may receive non-

-reimbursement or payment for travel, lodging, meals, entertainment, or participation in
+or payment for travel, lodging, meals, entertainment, or participation in conferences and

-over other platform options in order to continue receiving such non-cash compensation
+options in order to continue receiving such non-cash compensation benefits.
+To mitigate

-benefits.
-To mitigate this conflict, we make all investment recommendations based on our
+this conflict, we make all investment recommendations based on our independent analysis

-independent analysis consistent with each client’s best interests and related financial and
+consistent with each client’s best interests and related financial and investment objectives

 In addition, Stavis Wealth has formed a strategic alliance or partnership arrangement with